Edgar MartinezEdgar Martinez

 “I’ve always felt I can do what I can do,” Martinez said in 2001.
 “I’m the type of hitter that has to be patient.”

 Now firmly entrenched as one of the game’s most respected hitters, Martinez piled up accolades as he aged.
-He led the AL in RBI in 2000 with 145, powered the Mariners to 116 wins the following year and was named the Designated Hitter of the Year five times in a seven-year period.
+He led the AL in RBI in 2000 with 145, powered the Mariners to 116 wins the following year and was named the winner of the Outstanding Designated Hitter Award five times in a seven-year period.
 In 2004, that award was renamed the Edgar Martinez Award.

 “He’s going to beat you,” said former Mariners teammate Mike Cameron.
 “No matter how tough a pitcher you are, he’s going to battle you.”